In the spirit of Six Word Friday—

 We can’t believe it’s the last day of Five for Five already.

 We have a lot of catching up to do!

 Please leave a lovely comment for GG and then go off and visit as many other blogs as you dare.
 Comment.
 Join in the conversation!

 Enter the link to your post below.
 We’re Listening!

 Also head over to Melissa’s place and see all about Six Word Fridays.
 We’re huge fans!
-Because really, let’s be honest, sometimes your brain can only handle six words at a time.GG Writes, motherhood, three kids
+Because really, let’s be honest, sometimes your brain can only handle six words at a time.motherhood, three kids